parts

 Application

-• Slice text like Go string from stdin or from file(s).
+• Slice text from stdin or from file(s).

-• Split by character (default), spaces, emtpy-lines, newlines or custom words.
+• Split the input by character (default), spaces, emtpy-lines, newlines or even custom words or sequence.

 • Powerful asset in itself or in combination with other tools for string manipulation on the command line.